Posted in Mind Puzzles on January 6th, 2007 2 Comments »

 Posted in Mind Puzzles on January 6th, 2007 8 Comments »

 Volumes I and II of a set of encyclopedias each have â…›-inch covers and 1 inch of pages.
 The set is arranged in order on a shelf.
-If a bookworm starts at the first page of Volume I and eats its way through to the last page of Volume II, how many inches […]
+If a bookworm starts at the first page of Volume I and eats its way through to the last page of Volume II, how many inches does it […]

 Posted in Mind Puzzles on January 6th, 2007 2 Comments »